 Favorite flavors from my childhood winters always included the delicious atoles my mom and grandma made.
-They made strawberry flavored atole, pineapple, lime, coconut, cinnamon, in the end, they could make atole out of almost any flavor.
-But, the one I think I liked the most was the lime atole my mom made during the coldest days of December.
+They made strawberry flavored atole, pineapple, lime, coconut, and cinnamon.
+In the end, they could make atole out of almost any flavor.
+But, the flavor I think I liked the most was the lime atole my mom made during the coldest days of December.

 RELATED POST: Traditional Mexican Hot Chocolate

 For my grandma, you never had to mention the combination of tamales and atole twice, she was always game for them.
 So in honor of these two great women in my life, my mom and my grandma, I’d like to share our recipe.
 You’ll be surprised how fast and easy it is to prepare, it will take you less than half an hour.
 This atole you can drink at breakfast, during evening snack, with tamales, or just by itself anytime, however you like it.